hanhanwu/Hanhan-NaturalLanguageProcessing_Basic/README.md

 * The email data set is from Enron Email Dataset: http://www.cs.cmu.edu/~enron/   Download the latest version.

 1. convert_emails_to_mbox.py
   * This is a way to standardize emails to .mbox format.
-You need to change the email folder location in the code, and the email folder is the folder of your downloaded Enron Email Dataset
+  * You need to change the file locations in the code (see comments).
+  * The folder_path is the location of your downloaded Enron Email Dataset.

+2. mbox_to_JSON.py
+  * Convert .mbox output generated from convert_emails_to_mbox.py to JSON so that you can load the .json file to MongoDB.
+  * Change the file locaions in the code (see comments).